runtime-env/import-meta-env/packages/vite/README.md

 ```

 Since we may switch to different environment variables multiple times, this executable also creates `*.bak` files to restore.

-## See Also

-- [@import-meta-env/babel](https://github.com/iendeavor/import-meta-env/tree/main/packages/babel) - Provide an approximation of this plugin's specific transformations when running the code in other environments, for example, running tests with a NodeJS based test runner.

 ## 🤝 Contributing